franciscop/server/docs/documentation/README.md

 // Import the variable into the file const server = require('server');

-// options and fn1, fn2, etc are optional
-server(options, fn1, fn2, fn3, ...);
+// All of the arguments are optional server(options, fn1, fn2, fn3, ...);
 ```